evolving-plants/experiments/README.md

   - [ ] Become a github expert
 ## Easier
   - [ ] SEADPOD: the position of the seedpod is migrating slightly as it grows - improved by slowing down rate
-  - [ ] SELECTION: Make the final seed size (seediam) a selection variable
   - [ ] SELECTION: Adjust colours and make new generation inherit colours
   - [ ] LEAVES: Randomly choose right or left side for first leaf
   - [ ] Make internode distances stretch as the plant grows (needs to be coordinated with stalk growth)